 The proponents suggest that Block-DPCM is adopted in the standard draft text as it provides substantial gains for Screen Content Coding, with a positive impact on decoding runtime and very little impact on encoder runtime.

-The proponents would like to thank Mediatek for crosschecking their proposal in document JVET-LTBC [4].
+The proponents would like to thank Mediatek for crosschecking their proposal in document JVET-L0481 [4].

 Draft text